-A film installation by Katrina McPherson, Natalia Barua and Simon Ellis
+A performance installation by Natalia Barua, Katrina McPherson and Simon Ellis.

 Some Things About Dance is a digital book.
 It is a collection of playful ideas or things about the art of dance.
 Each brief chapter is self-contained, and covers a range of topics to do with things like collaboration, creativity, communication and practice.
 The book is primarily written for people interested in dance as an art form – dancers, teachers, choreographers, audiences – but will also appeal to creatives and managers who are seeking surprising or alternative ways to be inspired or challenged.